-We are a medical therapeutic company focused on developing the Hemopurifier, a clinical-stage immunotherapeutic device designed to combat cancer and life-threatening viral infections and for use in organ transplantation.
-In human studies, 164 sessions with 38 patients, the Hemopurifier was safely utilized and demonstrated the potential to remove life-threatening viruses.
-In pre-clinical studies, the Hemopurifier has demonstrated the potential to remove harmful exosomes and exosomal particles from biological fluids, utilizing its proprietary lectin-based technology.
-This action has potential applications in cancer, where exosomes and exosomal particles may promote immune suppression and metastasis, and in life-threatening infectious diseases.
-The FDA has designated the Hemopurifier as a "Breakthrough Device" for two independent indications:
+We are a medical therapeutic company focused on developing the Hemopurifier® (HP), a clinical-stage immunotherapeutic device intended for applications in cancer, life-threatening viral infections, and organ transplantation and other areas of significant unmet needs.
+In human studies (164 sessions with 38 patients), the Hemopurifier was used safely and demonstrated the potential to remove enveloped viruses.
+In pre-clinical studies, the Hemopurifier has exhibited the capacity to remove harmful extracellular vesicles (EVs) and enveloped viruses from biological fluids, utilizing its proprietary lectin-based mechanism.
+These extracellular vesicles have been implicated in disease processes such as immune suppression and metastasis in cancer as well as in the progression of severe life-threatening infectious diseases.
+The U.S. Food and Drug Administration ("FDA") has designated the Hemopurifier as a "Breakthrough Device" for two independent indications:

-- the treatment of individuals with advanced or metastatic cancer who are either unresponsive to or intolerant of standard of care therapy, and with cancer types in which exosomes or exosomal particles have been shown to participate in the development or severity of the disease; and - the treatment of life-threatening viruses that are not addressed with approved therapies.
+- the treatment of individuals with advanced or metastatic cancer who are unresponsive to or intolerant of standard of care therapy, and with cancer types in which extracellular vesicles have been shown to participate in the development or severity of the disease; and - the treatment of life-threatening viruses for which no approved therapies currently exist.